Sample Punch List for the

 Complete Sample Punch List

 The best construction punch list I found is on SucceedwithContractors.com.
-You can download their list here.
 In fact, as an Owner-Builder, this sample punch list would be a great resource to use from the very onset of the project to help stay on top of problems before they become major.

 Construction Punch List